faruqem/todolist/README.md

 * <strong>Comment: </strong> All my site functionalitles consume REST APIs - both the server side using a node-fetch package, and client side using Angular or client side JavaScript.

 4. You should serve your Angular application using a static route in Express.
 In other words, your server code will be delivering both your Angular code and your Express app.
 * <strong>Comment: </strong> Yes, I am serving my Angular application using a static route in Express.
-My server code is delivering both my Angular (end-user part) and Express (admin part) interface.
+My server code is delivering both my Angular (end-user part/client) and Express (admin part) interface.

 #### Angular
 1. Angular application structure as described in Assignment #6.
-* <strong>Comment: </strong> Yes my Angular application is based on Assignment #6 and following all its requirements.
+* <strong>Comment: </strong> Yes my Angular application is based on Assignment #6 and meeting all its requirements.

 2. A router with at least two views/pages.
 * <strong>Comment: </strong> Yes, I have a router with at least two view pages.

 3. At least two CRUD operations must be supported via Angular using your REST API.
 You may support all four operations in Angular, or do fewer in Angular and the others through the Express Web/HTML side.
 Duplication is fine (both Angular and Web/HTML methods), if that makes sense for your application.
-* <strong>Comment: </strong> My Angular (end-user) part does Create, Read and Update operations using my REST APIs, and my Express (admin) part does Update and Delete operations also consuming REST APIs using node-fetch module.
+* <strong>Comment: </strong> My Angular (end-user/client) part does Create, Read and Update operations using my REST APIs, and my Express (admin) part does Update and Delete operations also consuming REST APIs using node-fetch module.
 My Angular part also gives the option to test all REST APIs using a client side JavaScript.

 4. Your REST API access should be contained in a data service class.
 * <strong>Comment: </strong> Yes, my REST API access is contained in a data service class ("task.service.ts" file in the "client" folder).